Retouching Wedding Photographs

-I prefer natural and authentic wedding photographs over images that are overly retouched.
+I prefer delivering relatively natural and authentic wedding photographs over images that are overly retouched.

 Selected photographs include images that reflect my best quality of work and represent the most important moments from your wedding.
 Rejected images may include duplicate or near-duplicate photographs, unflattering images, closed-eye photos, out-of-focus photos, images that reflect negatively on individuals, or photographs that don't meet my minimum standard of quality.